Eventual-Inc/Daft/README.rst

 `Website <https://www.getdaft.io>`_ • `Docs <https://www.getdaft.io/projects/docs/>`_ • `Installation`_ • `10-minute tour of Daft <https://www.getdaft.io/projects/docs/en/latest/learn/10-min.html>`_ • `Community and Support <https://github.com/Eventual-Inc/Daft/discussions>`_

-Daft: the distributed Python dataframe for complex data
+Daft: Distributed dataframes for multimodal data
 =======================================================

-`Daft <https://www.getdaft.io>`_ is a fast, Pythonic and scalable open-source dataframe library built for Python and Machine Learning workloads.
+`Daft <https://www.getdaft.io>`_  is a distributed query engine for large-scale data processing in Python and is implemented in Rust.

+* **Familiar interactive API:** Lazy Python Dataframe for rapid and interactive iteration
+* **Focus on the what:** Powerful Query Optimizer that rewrites queries to be as efficient as possible
+* **Data Catalog integrations:** Full integration with data catalogs such as Apache Iceberg
+* **Rich multimodal type-system:** Supports multimodal types such as Images, URLs, Tensors and more
+* **Seamless Interchange**: Built on the `Apache Arrow <https://arrow.apache.org/docs/index.html>`_ In-Memory Format
+* **Built for the cloud:** `Record-setting <https://blog.getdaft.io/p/announcing-daft-02-10x-faster-io>`_ I/O performance for integrations with S3 cloud storage

 **Table of Contents**